Storefront associations

 A storefront association is a Coveo Platform configuration that connects a catalog entity with a specific tracking ID and locale.

-The Coveo Platform uses storefront associations to automatically identify the appropriate catalog ID for queries and to enrich usage analytics events with product metadata.
-Because the platform resolves the appropriate catalog entity for content retrieval and event enrichment, you don’t need to specify the catalog ID when making queries or logging events.
+The Coveo Platform uses storefront associations to automatically identify the appropriate catalog ID in queries and to enrich Coveo Analytics events with product metadata.
+Because the platform resolves the appropriate catalog entity for content retrieval and event enrichment, you don’t need to specify the catalog ID when making queries or logging events using the Event Protocol.
+This allows the Coveo Platform to enrich event data with key metadata from the Coveo catalog, such as ec_category, ec_brand, and ec_item_group_id.
+This reduces the amount of data you must send and provides more detailed and relevant information for logged commerce events.

 Important